 Beginning in the 2015-2016 academic year, Ohio University will join the ranks of postsecondary schools trying to keep a lid on tuition by switching to a fixed-price tuition plan as well.
 But the school is unique in that its “Ohio Guarantee” plan maintains the cost of not only tuition, but also fees, room and board/dining over 12 consecutive semesters.

-3. Earn a degree in three years
+3. Earn a degree in three years and save on college tuition

 The college graduation rate in America is kind of appalling.
 Only 39% of U.S. students actually earn a college degree in four years.
 Most students take five or even six years or more.